 The Weight You Carry

 In the midst of your deepest despair, Jesus does not turn away.
-He knows the geography of your pain because He walked through the valley of death Himself.
-His love is not a distant concept, but a present reality waiting to hold you up.
+He does not demand that you "fix yourself" before you approach His throne of grace.
+He knows the geography of your pain because He walked through the valley of the shadow of death Himself.

-When the noise of the world becomes too loud, remember that Christ invites you to rest.
-He did not come to add to your burden, but to bear it with you.
-His peace is not dependent on your circumstances, but on His presence.
+When the noise of the world becomes too loud and the weight of your thoughts threatens to crush you, remember that Christ invites you to rest.
+He did not come to add to your burden with legalistic demands, but to bear it with you.
+His peace is not dependent on your circumstances, but on His unchanging presence.
+In the Greek text of the New Testament, the "rest" Christ promises is anapauo, which means to give recreation, to refresh, and to cause to cease from labor.
+It is a complete spiritual rejuvenation that only the Creator can provide to a weary soul.

 Come unto me, all ye that labour and are heavy laden, and I will give you rest.— Matthew 11:28, KJV